-Prerequisite(s): Successful completion of semesters one, two, and three of the Dental Hygiene program with a C or higher and a cumulative GPA of 2.5.
+Prerequisite(s): Successful completion of the first three semesters of the Dental Hygiene program with a C or higher in all courses and a cumulative GPA of 2.5 or higher.
 This course examines of the dental hygienist's role in practice settings including dental office management, employment considerations, resume preparation, and job interviewing.
 Emphasis is on the laws governing the practice of dentistry and dental hygiene and the ethical standards established by the dental hygiene profession.